rodrigorincon/example-active-storage/README.md

 In `config/environments/development.rb` and `config/environments/production.rb` (and other environments that you want) change the line `config.active_storage.service = :local` to

 ```
-config.active_storage.service = :amazon_dev
+config.active_storage.service = :amazon_user_photos
 config.active_storage.prefix = "folder-name"
 ```

 Note that we are using the same name we used on storage.yml file.
 The `config.active_storage.service` line define which of the definitions created on storage file will be used by active storage.
-So in this example, `config/environments/development.rb` will have `config.active_storage.service = :amazon_dev` and `config/environments/production.rb` will have `config.active_storage.service = :amazon_prod`.

  The `config.active_storage.prefix = "folder-name"` define with folder inside the bucket will store the files.
 If you want to store on the root you don't need to use this line.
 Unfortenally the storage.yml doesn't support this behavior, so we need to define it in these files.